KDH man arrested, charged in Saturday night shooting that injured another KDH man out on bond

 The initial report of shots fired “was subsequently updated to an individual suffering from gunshot wounds in the 1900 block of South Croatan Highway” in Kill Devil Hills, according to the press release.

-Dare County Emergency Medical Services (EMS) provided initial medical care and transported Whitehead to the Outer Banks Health Hospital in Nags Head, but he was later transferred to Sentara Norfolk General Hospital in Norfolk, Virginia, where he remains in stable condition, according to the release.
+Dare County Emergency Medical Services (EMS) provided initial medical care and transported Whitehead to the Outer Banks Health Hospital in Nags Head, but he was later transferred to Sentara Norfolk General Hospital in Norfolk, Virginia, where he remains in stable condition, according to Monday’s release.

 “This investigation is active and ongoing,” the release said.
 “Anyone with information related to this incident is encouraged to contact the Kill Devil Hills Police Department at 252-449-5337 or Dare Central Communications at 252-473-3444.”